 Tineke Meeuws: Early in my career, I kept myself open to new projects and work experiences to develop myself professionally.
 My “aha” moment came when I finally took the time to reflect on the different projects I was working on and identified the type of work and environment that I felt passionate and personally motivated to do my best on a daily basis.
 At that time, I found that working in a small team on a diverse portfolio of work related to customs compliance was enjoyable for me, and if I could find work related to my personal hobbies it would be even better.
 I took that inner reflection and that drove me to search for a role at a different company that could provide me those opportunities, which eventually lead me to my current role at Brooks Running.

 Tell us about a teacher/mentor/role model who has impacted your life as a career woman or outdoorswoman for the better.

 There has not been one specific person but a combination of teachers and role models who have shown me how to feel comfortable in my own skin and be authentically yourself as a leader.
-I am passionate about the idea of a servant leader, which several role models of mine have introduced me to, and valuing the relationships you build in life and in your career.
+I am passionate about the idea of a servant leader, which several role models of mine had introduced me to, and value the relationships you build in life and in your career.
 As I continue to advance in my career, I find it is best not to seek out one specific mentor to guide you to your future but rather a board of advisors that can provide you with insight, guidance, share their experiences, and encourage you to be a critical thinker.
-I strongly feel that diversity of thoughts from various mentors is advantageous to make your career journey successful.
+I strongly feel that the diversity of thoughts from various mentors is advantageous to make your career journey successful.